jateen67/open-course/plan.md

 again, since the site is nonfunctional for now, submitting the form should do something basic like display a 'success!' message to the user.

+maybe add ci/cd for recruiter points???

 ## Database design + storage

-design a database and its appropriate relations. should we have just a user table that stores a name, email, or phone? what about a user and class table with a foreign key to the users that have signed up for notifications to that class? that way we can minimize the amount of http requests we have to make to vsb and save time/money, etc.
+design a database and its appropriate relations. should we have just a user table/collection that stores a name, email, or phone? what about a user and class table/collection with a foreign key to the users that have signed up for notifications to that class? that way we can minimize the amount of http requests we have to make to vsb and save time/money, etc.

-once the user model has been agreed upon create the database with the corresponding tables
+once the user model has been agreed upon create the database with the corresponding tables/collections. create indexes for faster read performance

 ## Scrape VSB Concordia